The Next Phase of Armis by Yevgeny Dibrov

 How Armis Can Reduce your Cyber Attack Surface

-The Armis Cybersecurity Asset Management platform gives you complete visibility of your managed, unmanaged, and IoT assets.
-Teams can identify the type of risk that each device poses to allow you to increase security and prioritize attack vectors that are highest at risk, improving your attack surface management.
+Armis Centrix™ gives you complete visibility of your managed, unmanaged, and IoT assets.
+Teams can identify the type of risk that each device poses to allow you to increase security and prioritize attack vectors that are most at risk, improving your attack surface management.

-Teams can also expand their security with Armis Asset Vulnerability Management (AVM), which enables organizations to prioritize mitigation efforts across their entire asset attack surface.
+Teams can also expand their security Armis Centrix™ for Vulnerability Prioritization and Remediation (AKA ViPR) which enables organizations to prioritize mitigation efforts across their entire asset attack surface.

-Register for an on-demand webinar with Armis executives for more information on how to identify your attack surface and strengthen security with unified asset intelligence.
+Register for an on-demand webinar for more information on how to identify and protect your attack surface.